Crossfade (American band)

 Crossfade is an American rock band formed in Columbia, South Carolina, in 1991.
 Before settling on the Crossfade name in 2002, the band had previously existed under the names The Nothing and Sugardaddy Superstar.
-Their current lineup includes lead vocalist and rhythm guitarist Ed Sloan, bassist and backing vocalist Mitch James, lead guitarist, keyboardist, and backing vocalist Les Hall, and drummer Paul Williams.
+Their current lineup includes lead vocalist and rhythm guitarist Ed Sloan, bassist and backing vocalist Mitch James, lead guitarist, keyboardist, and backing vocalist Les Hall.
 Since their formation, Crossfade has released three studio albums – their self-titled debut album in 2004, Falling Away in 2006, and We All Bleed in 2011.

+AllMusic describes their sound as "raw yet radio-friendly," incorporating "heavy riffage [and] emotional lyrics" into their post-grunge and alternative metal style.